 About the Program

 All students will enroll in three courses PLUS the independent field study project for a total of 4 HWS course credits.
 These classes are: Intensive Arabic, Seminar in Modernization and Social Change, and a Field Study seminar in research methods.
 For a detailed description of these courses and the full academic program please visit here.

-This program is suited to students in many fields, but will be of particular interest to those studying Middle Eastern studies, economic development, international relations, gender studies, politics, environmental studies, religious studies, and sociology.
+This program is suited to students in many fields, but will be of particular interest to those in Middle Eastern studies and those with an interest in economic development, international relations, gender studies, politics, environmental studies, religious studies, and sociology.

 This program is open to juniors and seniors (sophomores may be considered in exceptional cases) in good academic and social standing with a minimum GPA of 3.0.
 Due to the challenging nature of study abroad, and this location in particular, student academic and disciplinary records will be carefully screened.
 Preference in admission will be given to students who have already undertaken one or more courses in Middle Eastern studies.
 All admitted students will be required to take an additional Middle East content course prior to departure.

 The short excursions planned will highlight Jordan’s natural history and resources and show the contrasts between urban and rural Jordan.
 Students will visit Petra (a World Heritage Site), the Wadi Rum desert, and the port city of Aqaba.
 If conditions permit, there will be an excursion to Egypt, enabling students to compare and contrast Jordanian policies and culture with this neighboring country.